KoalicjaOtwartyKrakow/KoalicjaOtwartyKrakow/README.md

 In the wake of the Russian invasion of Ukraine, hundreds of thousands of people migrated to Poland.
 They have various needs, and one of them is a temporary place to live.
 The project is inteded to support backoffice processes of SalamLab's Crisis Point at Radziwiłłowska 3, Kraków.

+## Demo

+You can see the live demo of application here: https://apartments-dev.r3.salamlab.pl/.

+Since application now consist mainly of admin panel, you need to have an account in `@koalicjaotwartykrakow.pl` domain.

+Because advanced filtering development is in progress, temporarily metabase is deployed to fill that need.
+You can check it out here: https://query.apartments-dev.r3.salamlab.pl/

 ## Project Pages

 - [Glossary](https://github.com/KoalicjaOtwartyKrakow/KoalicjaOtwartyKrakow/blob/main/GLOSSARY.md)